The following is a list of legislation and regulations related to the Assessment Review Board.

-The ARB would like to highlight the following substantive changes that were made to the Rules to address the concerns raised.
+The ARB would like to highlight the following substantive changes that were made to the Rules (at the beginning of the 2017-2020 assessment cycle) to address the concerns raised.

 - added Rule 14, to permit paralegals to appear as both a witness and an advocate in summary proceedings.
 The Rule also permits the Board to grant leave to paralegals to appear as both a witness and an advocate in general proceedings.

 - has provided a form of affidavit of service in the new Rules, under Schedule E, to ensure consistency in proof of service.

 - extended the time for filing special notices by 30 days in the current Rule 40